Vacuum fluctuations and the renormalized stress-energy tensor on a cone with arbitrary boundary conditions: Introduction

 However, as stated above there is a simpler way to obtain a normalized mode, without the need for any additional potential or interaction.
 To obtain a localized mode, it suffices to impose at the apex a non-Dirichlet boundary condition (self-adjoint extension parameter $q\ne0$) and work in the massive regime $M>q$.
-This choice yields a much simpler setup for modeling an extended Unruh--DeWitt detector.
-This is our main motivation for calculating the renormalized stress--energy tensor for massive fields on the cone.
-This calculation can be used to quantify how this relativistically consistent detector affects the surrounding spacetime.
+This choice yields a much simpler setup for modeling an extended Unruh-DeWitt detector.
+This is our main motivation for calculating the renormalized stress-energy tensor for massive fields on the cone.
+This calculation can be used to quantify how this relativistically consistent detector affects the surrounding spacetime. \victor{Therefore, we focus solely on the study of the detector model itself, without considering its interaction to a target field.}